Prostate brachytherapy - dischargeImplant therapy - prostate cancer - discharge; Radioactive seed placement - discharge

 Take your pain medicine as your doctor told you to.

 You may go back to your regular diet when you get home.
-Drink 8-10 glasses of water or unsweetened juice a day and choose healthy foods.
+Drink 8 to 10 glasses of water or unsweetened juice a day and choose healthy foods.
 Avoid alcohol for the first week.

-You may need to follow up with your doctor for more treatment or imaging tests.
+You may need to have follow up visits with your provider for more treatment or imaging tests.

 When to Call the Doctor